vishalchovatiya/Linux-System-Programming/fork.md

 > **Points to Remember**

+1) When we fork in any process it simply creates copy of same process which we call child process

+                        Parent          Child
+return value            PID             0

-1) Fork returns 0 in the child process & pid of the child process in the parent process, which you can see in above example. returns -1 on failer.
+Fork returns 0 in the child process & pid of the child process in the parent process, which you can see in above example. returns -1 on failer.

 2) Create copy of process including memory varibles & stored value in it with its own address space